DipHE Paramedic Practice

-Most weeks you study for two days at the University and spend two days on placement.
 Your clinical placements are either with Yorkshire Ambulance Service or East Midlands Ambulance Service.
 This enables you to gain experience and apply your university-based learning to real life situations.
 Clinical placements are subject to mentor availability and can be in any of their ambulance stations, not just those close to Sheffield.

 We provide modern facilities to help you develop clinical skills and specialist knowledge for your career.
 The course is based in our £13 million purpose-built Robert Winston Building on our Collegiate Campus.
 Clinical suites in the building replicate the hospital and community settings in which you learn and work.